 - Mac: download here the document and run it in silent mode.

 2. Sign in

-To proceed with the installation, you will need log in with the account you want to sync.
-Make sure it's the right G Suite account.
+To continue with the installation, you will need log in with the account you want to sync.
+Make sure it's the correct G Suite account.

 3. Transfer the documents

 Once you are logged in, you will see that in your desk a folder named Drive File Stream.
 If you don't see it, go to your team unit.
 If you enter it, you will see that all the folders and documents that you already had created in your Drive account appear. now you can start transferring your documents, either by creating a folder directly from here or from Drive, or by uploading your files to the folders you already had created.

 In case you want to transfer the documents from a folder that you already have on your desktop, you can drag it directly to the Drive location where you want to upload it.
 You can too copy the files/folder, and paste them into the File Stream.

 In this step, it is essential that you know exactly how much the files you want to upload occupy and how much space you have available, since in the upload process you could reach the limit.